johnalison/obsidian-notes/0-inbox/Lab Techs Fall 2024.md

 - Contacts for reference

 # Richard Bomgardner
-- Definietly qualified:  Has experience reviving shop and working on HEP construction
+- Definitely qualified:  Has experience reviving shop and working on HEP construction
 - Only downside is relocation
 - Salary?

+# James R Coleman
+- Definitely no

+# Andre Swain
+- Would probably be fine
+- Local

 # Intro Email:
 Dear XXX